 All these places of worship are pure and very prosperous, no matter the size you can reach after walking about 3,000 steps from the mountains.

-The main temple at the top dedicates to St. Tirthankar, and it believes that the construction of these sacred portals of religion dated back to the 10th and had been completed over about 900 years.
+The main temple at the top is dedicated to St. Tirthankar, and it is believed that the construction of these sacred portals of religion dates back to the 10th and has been completed over about 900 years.

 The existing facilities have been rebuilt many times, but the authenticity and spirituality here are intact.